On this page

 #- Strong application: An applicant submits the form with all required documents and receives a timely decision.

-- Common weakness: An applicant forgets to include a photocopy of their ID, causing processing delays.
+- Common weakness: An applicant does not include a photocopy of their ID, causing delays in processing.

 - Strong application: An applicant provides complete and consistent information with clearly labeled supporting documents.